Past Rooted Workshops

+More details on Rooted 2026 workshops are coming soon—we will be updating this page weekly with more details on speakers and topics.
 Our workshop topics and speakers are chosen by Rooted’s Steering Committees, two diverse groups of youth pastors and parents from different contexts and parts of the country.
-We encourage you to download the Rooted App and subscribe to the Rooted Conference Podcast in order to hear past workshops, or purchase Rooted 2024 Virtual Access to listen to all the workshops from last year’s conference.
+We encourage you to download the Rooted App and subscribe to the Rooted Conference Podcast in order to hear past workshops or purchase Rooted 2025 Virtual Access to listen to all the workshops from last year’s conference.

 -